-Our short-term and long-term liquidity requirements primarily arise from: (i) business acquisitions and investments we may make from time to time, (ii) working capital requirements, (iii) research and development and capital expenditure needs, (iv) interim cash dividend payments by Broadcom (if and when declared by its Board of Directors), (v) cash distributions by the Partnership (if and when declared by the Partnership's General Partner), (vi) interest and principal payments related to outstanding indebtedness, and (vii) payment of income taxes, including taxes resulting from the intercompany transfer of IP.
+Our short-term and long-term liquidity requirements primarily arise from: (i) business acquisitions and investments we may make from time to time, (ii) working capital requirements, (iii) research and development and capital expenditure needs, (iv) cash dividend payments (if and when declared by our Board of Directors), (v) stock repurchases, if any, (vi) interest and principal payments related to outstanding indebtedness and (vii) payment of income taxes, including taxes resulting from the intercompany transfer of IP.
+Beginning in April 2018, we expect to settle applicable withholding tax amounts due upon vesting of compensatory equity awards using cash on hand, and withholding from the grant recipient that number of shares having a value equivalent to the withholding tax amount, referred to as the Tax Shares.
+This net settlement method reduces the dilutive effects of such awards as they vest.
+Previously, Tax Shares were issued and mandatorily sold into the market, and the cash proceeds were used to pay such withholding tax amounts.
+We expect this change to result in an increased use of our cash, particularly in our second fiscal quarter when the majority of our outstanding equity awards vest.
 Our ability to fund these requirements will depend, in part, on our future cash flows, which are determined by our future operating performance and, therefore, subject to prevailing global macroeconomic conditions and financial, business and other factors, some of which are beyond our control.

-We expect our capital expenditures for fiscal year 2018 will be somewhat lower than fiscal year 2017, due primarily to completion of construction at our Irvine and San Jose campuses.
+We expect our capital expenditures for fiscal year 2018 will be lower than fiscal year 2017, due primarily to completion of construction at our Irvine and San Jose campuses.